apache/nuttx/configs/README.txt

 configs/lm3s6965-ek
     Stellaris LM3S6965 Evaluation Kit.
 This board is based on the an ARM Cortex-M3 MCU, the Luminary/TI LM3S6965.
 This OS is built with the arm-elf toolchain*.
-STATUS:  This port under development.
+STATUS:  This port is complete and mature.

 configs/m68322evb
     This is a work in progress for the venerable m68322evb board from Motorola.
 This OS is also built with the arm-elf toolchain*.
+STATUS:
+	This port was never completed.

 configs/mbed
-    The configurations in this directory support the mbed board (http://mbed.org) that features the NXP LPC1768 microcontroller.This OS is also built with the arm-elf toolchain*.
+    The configurations in this directory support the mbed board (http://mbed.org) that features the NXP LPC1768 microcontroller.
+This OS is also built with the arm-elf toolchain*.
+STATUS:  Contributed.

 configs/mcu123-lpc214x
     This port is for the NXP LPC2148 as provided on the mcu123.com